-There were about 135,500 jobs for Court Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for Court Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
-The BLS estimates 12,600 yearly job openings in this field.
+There will be an estimated 12,600 positions for Court Clerk per year.

 The states with the most job growth for Court Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.